penguinite/onbox/README.md

 ## What is the release cycle?

 Well, this library follows the same versioning and release cycle as the regular Pothole server program.
-The version should always be bumped unless there is no measurable difference between the current codebase and the previous one.
 This is to reduce confusion.

 ## Copyright